emvalencaf/ai-image-generation-app/README.md

 # AI IMAGE GENERATION APP (FULL STACK)

 These web-app can be use to create new images (powered by DALL-E API) by using promps input by the user or sort at our webapp and also to share the created image in our gallery.
-The main goal of the app was to clone (OpenAI's DALL-E web-app)[https://labs.openai.com/].
+The main goal of the app was to clone [OpenAI's DALL-E web-app](https://labs.openai.com/).

 ## FEATURES
 -[X] Navigate between the main page (homepage) and create page;